vicmoh/dynamic-string-api/README.md

 ### Directory Structure

-Any C file should be placed under the 'src' folder.
+Any C file should be placed under the `src` folder.
 There is already main.c where you can start your project.

 ```Bash
 src/main.c
 ```

-Any shared or static libraries goes under the 'lib' folder.
+Any shared or static libraries goes under the `lib` folder.

 ```Bash
 lib/DynamicString.a
 ```

-Your header .h files must be inside the 'include' folder.
+Your header .h files must be inside the `include` folder.

 ```Bash
 include/DynamicString.h
 ```

-The bin folder is where the executable files goes to, by default, 'runProgram' will be your executable when 'make' is invoked.
+The bin folder is where the executable files goes to, by default, `runProgram` will be your executable when `make` is invoked in terminal.

 ```Bash
 bin/runProgam